GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Daniel T. Barry*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts